mit-satori/green-compute-challenge/links.md

 # How should I think about overall greenhouse gas emissions
 Good question!
 This site https://ghgprotocol.org has some ideas on approaches that have been used to try and think about end-to-end emissions.
 Where to start and where to end is inevitably a little bit of a judgement.

+# How many floating point operations does a typical computation use
+The Top 500 computation (Linpack) has a certain floating point operationcount that can be understood from the Top 500 spreadsheet.
+The count is fairly strongly linked with energy use.
+This article https://iq.opengenus.org/floating-point-operations-per-second-flops-of-machine-learning-models/ gives a sense of a typical machine learning code.